-The 63-year-old has been criticized for his handling of things like the Colin Kaepernick national anthem fiasco, the league's domestic violence policy regarding players like Ray Rice, the severity of penalties imposed on Saints coaches and players involved in Bountygate and the New England Patriots, Tom Brady and the Spygate and Deflategate scandals.
+The 63-year-old has been criticized for his handling of things like the league's officiating, its domestic violence policy regarding players like Ray Rice, the handling of concussions, and so much more.

 For all of Goodell's negative moves in NFL history, there are positives as well.
 He was instrumental in working toward a new collective bargaining agreement that ended the 2011 lockout and played a big role in finalizing the league's newest CBA in 2020.
 He's led the NFL's growth overseas in Europe and in Mexico with the NFL International Series, as well as on TV with the launch of NFL Network.
 He's been committed to making the league safer by limiting concussions and banning dangerous hits.